irfanabdulkarim/android-tv-remote/README.md

 4. Use the remote control interface to control your TV

+## Building APK with GitHub Actions

+This repository includes GitHub Actions workflows to automatically build APK files:

+1. **Debug Build**: Automatically builds a debug APK on every push to the main branch
+2. **Release Build**: Builds and signs a release APK (requires signing keys)

+To use these workflows:

+1. Push your changes to the main branch
+2. Go to the "Actions" tab in your GitHub repository
+3. Select the workflow you want to run
+4. Download the generated APK from the "Artifacts" section

+For release builds, you'll need to set up signing keys as GitHub secrets:
+- SIGNING_KEY
+- KEY_ALIAS
+- KEY_STORE_PASSWORD
+- KEY_PASSWORD

 ## Security Considerations

 - This application should only be run in a trusted network environment